 A bond refund can be submitted by either the tenant or the property manager/owner (learn more about lodging your bond refund request online via RTA Web Services), but you cannot request a bond refund until after the handover/vacate date.
 Remember, the quickest and easiest way to get a bond refund is for the tenant and the property manager/owner to agree how the bond will be paid out.

-For further information and support, visit rta.qld.gov.au for comprehensive information on ending a tenancy, watch the previous webinar with essential legislative information to help you understand your rights and meet your obligations under the Residential Tenancies and Rooming Accommodation Act 2008, or call the RTA Contact Centre on 1300 366 311, Monday to Friday, 8.30am to 5pm.
+For further information and support, visit rta.qld.gov.au for comprehensive information on ending a tenancy, watch the previous webinar with essential legislative information to help you understand your rights and meet your obligations under the Residential Tenancies and Rooming Accommodation Act 2008, or call the RTA Contact Centre on 1300 366 311, Monday - Friday, 8.30am - 5pm (excluding public holidays).